csu-hmc/AHA-data-processing/README.md

 ### Margin of stability

-The code in mos.m calculates the margin of stability according to the paper by Patricia Young (REFERENCE NEEDED).  (more details needed)  The code is not working yet.
+The code in mos.m calculates the margin of stability based on [1].

+(here describe how our analysis is different from that paper)

+The code is not working yet.

 ## Workflow for analysis of the trials